-Our study terms are broken down into sessions, study periods and semesters.
-You’ll take sessions if you’re studying a postgraduate degree, while study periods and semesters can be for either undergraduate or postgraduate students.
+Our study terms are broken down into sessions, study periods, semesters and trimesters.
+You’ll take sessions if you’re studying a postgraduate degree, while study periods, semesters and trimesters can be for either undergraduate or postgraduate students.

 If you aren’t sure which degree you want to do, OUA Pathways suggests the best subjects to kick off your studies.
 Each Pathway has four subjects based on your area of interest.

 After you’ve finished the four Pathway subjects you get to choose from a range of related degrees.
 Plus, every subject you complete through OUA Pathways can be credited towards your university study.

 OUA Pathways subjects are open for enrolment 24/7, 365 days a year so you can get started when it’s easiest for you.

 Our student advisors are more than happy to help you plan your online study.
 You even have the option of enrolling ahead, to save you the stress of multiple enrolments.

 If you’re not sure which study plan is right for you, contact a student advisor.
 They’ll know the subjects you need to study and the order you’ll need to study them.
 Plus, they’ll be able to suggest ways to organise your study load around your day-to-day life commitments.

 Yes, you can.
 Contact a student advisor if you’re interested in studying a couple of degrees.
 We’ll need to go over study planning and your payment options, because they’re a bit different when you’re pursuing multiple qualifications at the same time.

 So, for example, if you’re studying Griffith University's Bachelor of Arts you’d get in contact with Griffith.